-Your hot water heater is probably the most underappreciated system in your home.
-Seriously – without the water heater, you don’t have any of the following:
+The water heater is probably the most underappreciated appliance in your home.
+Think about it – without the water heater, you don’t have any of these luxuries:

 - Steamy showers